Floyd Mayweather Jr. vs Deji

 Floyd Mayweather Jr. vs Deji was an exhibition boxing match contested between former five-division world champion Floyd Mayweather Jr. and YouTuber Deji Olatunji.
 The exhibition boxing bout took place on November 13, 2022 at Coca-Cola Arena in Dubai, UAE.
 Mayweather defeated Olatunji via 6th round TKO.

 Background

 Floyd Mayweather Jr. (left) and Deji Olatunji (right).

 On 15 September 2022 it was reported by Mirror Fighting that American five-division world champion Floyd Mayweather Jr. and Deji Olatunji, were in the final stages of negotiations for an exhibition bout in Dubai for the 13th of November.
 The report revealed that Jack Fincham, Harley Benn, Anthony Taylor, and Paul Daley were approached to feature on the undercard.

 On 20 September, it was announced that Global Titans' next event is set for 13 November at the Coca-Cola Arena, Dubai, UAE.
-On 26 September Mayweather Jr. and Olatunji were confirmed set to face in an exhibition bout on 13 November.
+On 26 September, Mayweather Jr. and Olatunji were confirmed set to face in an exhibition bout on 13 November.

+On 18 October, it was announced by DAZN and Misfits Boxing would co-promote and distribute the event alongside Global Titans, with the focus on English-speaking markets.
+The event was marketed and branded as part of their "X Series" events and broadcast on DAZN PPV.